tahaBerkBeton/UNet-Segmentation-model-for-atom-detection/README.md

 ## Dataset

 The training dataset for this project is stored in the `dataset` directory of this repository.
 This folder contains a sample representing the type of data used for model training.
-Specifically, the dataset comprises 2,000 images, each named in the format `data_xxxx.tiff`, where `xxxx` is a zero-padded number ranging from 0000 (or 0001) up to 2000, corresponding to each data point.
+Specifically, the dataset comprises 2,000 images, each named in the format `data_xxxx.tiff`, where `xxxx` is a zero-padded number ranging from 0001 up to 2000, corresponding to each data point.

 Each grayscale image, with pixel intensity values between 0 and 255, captures the fluorescence pattern produced by the atoms after excitation by lasers.
 Accompanying each image is a binary mask that serves as the ground truth for segmentation; for example, the file `data_0001.tiff` is paired with `truth_0001.tiff`.